October 13, 2025 (3mo ago) — last updated December 10, 2025 (1mo ago)

 Trusting the process is a skill.
 Start small:

-• Mindful moments: Even a few minutes of focused breathing calms the part of your brain that obsesses about outcomes.
+• Mindful moments: A few minutes of focused breathing calms the part of your brain that obsesses about outcomes.

 • Simple affirmations: Try repeating, “I am exactly where I need to be,” or “I trust the timing of my life.”